pivotal/docs-tap/scc/default-supply-chains.md

 # Out of the Box Supply Chains

 Out of the Box Supply Chains are provided with Tanzu Application Platform.
-The three supply chains that are included are:
+The following three supply chains that are included:
 - Out of the Box Supply Chain Basic (source-to-url)
 - Out of the Box Supply Chain with Testing (source-test-to-url)
 - Out of the Box Supply Chain with Testing and Scanning (source-test-scan-to-url)

-Also provided with Tanzu Application Platform are the:
+Tanzu Application Platform also includes:
 - Out of the Box Templates

-Each of the supply chain's makes use of the Out of the Box Templates.
+Each of the supply chains use Out of the Box Templates.

-Regardless of the supply chain chosen, we need to first set credentials for a registry where Tanzu Build Service should push the images that it builds.
+Regardless of the supply chain you choose, you need to set credentials for a registry where Tanzu Build Service should push the images that it builds.

 ### Credentials for pushing app images to a registry